Abortion in Cambodia: Abortion stigma in Cambodia

 Though abortion is legal in Cambodia, an unmarried woman seeking an abortion is looked down upon.
 Women are expected not to indulge in sex before marriage and getting pregnant before marriage is frowned upon.
 Dr Ouk Vong Vathiny, executive director of Reproductive Health Association of Cambodia, told Phenompenhpost, "Many women don't want to tell anyone because as Buddhists, the community considers it a sin."

-According to a study conducted by BMC, 40 percent every 32 women's deaths reported in Cambodia, resulted from unsafe Abortion.
-According to another a report by the Guttmacher Institute, abortion, despite being legal in the county, is not widely available because of the shame and stigma attached to it, thus forcing women to opt for alternative unsafe routes like "deep massage abortion"—a traditional practice.
+According to another report by the Guttmacher Institute, abortion, despite being legal in the county, is not widely available because of the shame and stigma attached to it, thus forcing women to opt for alternative unsafe routes like "deep massage abortion"—a traditional practice.
 Abortion has a history in Cambodia and one of the traditional methods of deep massage abortion, where pressure is applied to a pregnant woman's stomach to abort the fetus, can be seen in one of the stone carvings in the 12th century temple of Angkor Wat in Cambodia.
 The next carving shows that the same woman and the people who helped her in terminating the pregnancy by massage of abdomen, are condemned to "underworld".

 The bas-relief sculptures in Angkor Wat, Cambodia are the first ever known of an abortion in progress.
 Experts describe the deep massage abortion methods as high risk as it causes hemorrhage and severe bleeding to the woman who is seeking an abortion by this method.